Classification of abelian Schur groups I: -rings over

 \begin{proof} At first, suppose that $n=pq$.
-Without loss of generality, we may assume that $|U|=|L|=p$.
+As $\mathcal{A}_D$ is the nontrivial $U/L$-wreath product, we may assume without loss of generality that $|U|=|L|=p$.
 Then $H$ is a maximal $\mathcal{A}$-subgroup whose order is not divisible by~$p$.
-So $\mathcal{A}$ is the nontrivial $(H\times U)/L$-wreath product by Lemma~\ref{nonpowernew1} applied to $H_1=H$ and $P_1=L$ and Statement~$(1)$ of the proposition holds.
+So $\mathcal{A}$ is the nontrivial $(H\times U)/L$-wreath product by Lemma~\ref{nonpowernew1} applied to $H_1=H$ and $P_1=L$ and Statement~$(1)$ of the theorem holds as desired.